 California Labor Code §4062.2(a) states that an AME can only be used if an attorney represents you.
 If you have an attorney, your attorney and the workers’ compensation claims administrator can come to an agreement on which doctor you will be seen by, without going through the state system used to pick a QME.
 Once you are seen by the AME, however, you are not then entitled to see a QME.
 An AME physician may be a QME, but he or she does not have to be one.

 Because both sides choose the doctor, the doctor does not represent the claims adjustor nor does the doctor represent the employee.
 By agreeing to a doctor as an AME the parties are agreeing to be bound by the opinion of that doctor.
-The doctor determines whether or not there is an impairment or disability and the extent to which the employee is impaired or disabled as a result of a workplace injury.
+The doctor determines whether or not there are an impairment or disability and the extent to which the employee is impaired or disabled as a result of a workplace injury.
 A workers’ compensation judge has the power to reject or modify the AME’s opinion, however, that does not typically happen.
 Mostly, the workers’ compensation judge will accept the opinion of the AME over the opinion of any other evaluating doctor, including the treating physician.

 It is important to understand that the employee, employer, and the workers’ compensation insurance company are bound by the AME’s opinion.
 If you disagree with the AME, depending on the situation, you may be able to be re-evaluated or your attorney may need to depose the AME.
 The parties should not agree to an AME unless all are prepared to be bound by the result.